diesel::prelude

 Expand description

 Specifies that a table exists, and what columns it has.
 This will create a new public module, with the same name, as the name of the table.
-In this module, you’ll find a unit struct named table, and a unit struct with the names of each of the columns.
+In this module, you will find a unit struct named table, and a unit struct with the name of each column.

 §Example usage